hwu27/apartment-finder/README.md

 ![image](https://github.com/hwu27/apartment_finder/assets/130116077/5c2bcb75-34ef-4f07-a954-c81d5474b515)

 3. Next, we will use **Google Cloud Scheduler** to run the script every hour or so.
 Make sure that you are reading the websites terms and rules.
 Do not spam the website with requests.
+Check for a robots.txt file to check if they allow scraping.
 You can also add more staggered times to send requests.

 ![image](https://github.com/hwu27/apartment_finder/assets/130116077/67e16959-c512-4f84-9451-8544a7aa924a)